new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-manage-your-python-projects-with-poetry/'>How to Manage Your Python Projects with Poetry</a> by Manish Shivanandhan
+1. <a href='https://www.freecodecamp.org/news/simplify-react-components-with-derived-state/'>How to Simplify Your React Components with Derived State</a> by Olaleye Blessing
-2. <a href='https://www.freecodecamp.org/news/how-to-use-the-django-rest-framework/'>How to Use the Django REST Framework - Build Backend APIs with DRF</a> by Mari
+2. <a href='https://www.freecodecamp.org/news/how-to-manage-your-python-projects-with-poetry/'>How to Manage Your Python Projects with Poetry</a> by Manish Shivanandhan

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.